deech/fltkhs/README.md

     > make
     > make install

-Once FLTK is installed the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers.
+Only on Linux and OSX, once FLTK is installed the standard Cabal build command `cabal build` from the top-level directory should build everything including the C/C++ wrappers.

+The effort to have the library and demos build/install seamlessly on Windows in on-going.

 While most of the bindings are complete, the following still needs to be done: